PaulACoroneos/coroneos-typescript-data-structures/README.md

-# data-structures-javascript
+# data-structures-typescript
-My implementations of data structures in javascript
+My implementations of data structures in typescript